47carolines/4450ParserProject/README.md

 ## Project Description

 This project is an implementation of a parser for a simplified version of the Python language (specifically Python 3.x).
 To create our parser we used a tool called ANTLR which can generate parsers from a grammar file.
-Our grammar <code>python.g4</code> covers the basics of the Python language but does not cover more complex things like classes and functions.
+Our grammar <code>python.g4</code> covers the basics of the Python language (if/elif/else statements, while/for loops, commenting), as well as functions and function calls.
 The output of this project is a parse tree.

 ## Group Information